vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 In short, to dynamically provision a new CSI volume, a cluster admin would create a `StorageClass` with the provisioner corresponding to the name of the external provisioner handling provisioning requests on behalf of the CSI volume driver.

 To provision a new CSI volume, an end user would create a `PersistentVolumeClaim` object referencing this `StorageClass`.
 The external provisioner will react to the creation of the PVC and issue the `CreateVolume` call against the CSI volume driver to provision the volume.
 The `CreateVolume` name will be auto-generated as it is for other dynamically provisioned volumes.
 The `CreateVolume` capacity will be take from the `PersistentVolumeClaim` object.
 The `CreateVolume` parameters will be passed through from the `StorageClass` parameters (opaque to Kubernetes).
-Once the operation completes successfully, the external provisioner creates a `PersistentVolume` object to represent the volume using the information returned in the `CreateVolume` call.
+Once the operation completes successfully, the external provisioner creates a `PersistentVolume` object to represent the volume using the information returned in the `CreateVolume` response.
 The `PersistentVolume` object is bound to the `PersistentVolumeClaim` and available for use.

 To delete a CSI volume, an end user would delete the corresponding `PersistentVolumeClaim` object.
 The external provisioner will react to the deletion of the PVC and based on its reclamation policy it will issue the `DeleteVolume` call against the CSI volume driver commands to delete the volume.
 It will then delete the `PersistentVolume` object.